Last Updated on March 10, 2020

 Then, add grains to the boiling salt water, stir it once, and boil uncovered for 30 minutes at medium heat.

-My preferred way of cooking fluffy brown rice
+My preferred way of cooking perfect fluffy brown rice

 - Prep Time: 5